maxkmy/csc207-blogging-app/phase2/README.md

 - `UserDataGenerator.java`'s main method creates an admin (which can later be used to login to the app).
 The credentials of the admin are as follows:
   - username: admin
   - password: password
+- **NOTE**: If you wish to run any test files in the test folder, run the data generator files first.

 # Running the app
 - Run the main method in `app.java`.